SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 #.
 The code starts running from the first line
    and runs up to the first ``await``.
-   It calls the ``listPhotos(inGallery:)`` function and then suspends execution while it waits for that function to return.
+   It calls the ``listPhotos(inGallery:)`` function and suspends execution while it waits for that function to return.

 #.
 While this code's execution is suspended,
    some other concurrent code in the same program runs.